arekgoral/Google-serverless-app/test2/readme.md

 # ANZ-Test - Task-2
 An example webserver written in golang that dynamically returns last commit's tag as a version number, last commit's SHA and description of the application.
 The code in test2 folder builds and pushes image of the serverless app to the google Cloud Registry (GCR).
-The image can be then used to deploy a serverless app using google Cloud Run service.
+The image can be then used to deploy a serverless app using google Cloud Run service, GKE and App Engine.
 The last commit needs to be git tagged.
 E.G 'git tag 1.1' Decription is hard-coded.
 Version and SHA are injected during the build time by using the argument '-ldflags'